DESm1th/temerty-scc-code/README.md

   and assigns them session numbers based on that sorted order.

-  __WARNING:__ If your scans are being uploaded and converted to other formats out of order convert_scans.py may ignore some of your new data.
-For example, if a participant with two sessions has the second session uploaded, unzipped, and converted to nifti and then later on the first scan is found the first scan will be ignored until the second one (which will have been mistakenly assigned session number 1) has been manually renamed or all of its outputs have been deleted.
+  __WARNING:__ If your scans are being uploaded and converted to other formats out of order convert_scans.py may assign the wrong id to some outputs or simply fail to convert it at all.
+For example, if session two for a participant is uploaded, converted to .nii format and then session one is uploaded, session one may never be converted and session two may be converted twice under both IDs.
+If this situation cannot be avoided, delete all outputs for the participant before running the pipeline to avoid  such errors.